 Archaeologists continue to excavate graves finding bodies normally associated with ceramic vessels.
 These vessels largely contain organic residues, specifically plant microfossils, which can now be identified.
 Microfossils of maize appear in most pre-Columbian archaeological contexts.

-Maize was offered as grain and, but also transformed into both solid and liquid food.
+Maize was offered as grain, but also transformed into both solid and liquid food.
 Queros, aríbalos, and jars served as containers for the principal maize drink: chicha.
-Vessels shown here would have contained themselves chicha, but also been part of ceremonies related to its consumption and libation.
+Vessels shown here would have themselves contained chicha, but also been part of ceremonies related to its consumption and libation.

 Maize chicha is the most popular.
 However, indigenous people of the Amazon make chicha from yucca or cassava (manioc) and its preparation is carried out by women.

 In this image, taken by expeditionary Thomas William Whiffen during his trip at the beginning of the twentieth century to the Colombian Amazon, a group of four Boro women are preparing cassava outdoors beside a maloka (Indian communal house).
 The woman standing at the left is using a basketry cassava-squeezer.
 The woman standing at the centre is using a basketry cassava-strainer on a tripod stand.
 The two seated women are grating cassava into gourds and bowls.
 On the ground at the right is a basket full of unprepared cassava and a pot.

 Chicha was served at gatherings to strengthen community ties and feelings of solidarity and equality.
 To serve it, a small container made with a hollowed-out pumpkin passed from person to person was normally used.
 Gourds were widely represented on ceramic vessels.
 These vessels were probably also used as maize and chicha containers themselves.